Though I’m past one hundred thousand miles

 The second thing is simple.
 Do the work.
 You’re a writer?
 Write.
 You’re a painter?
 Paint.
 Seek out others who are doing the work and keep yourself accountable on finishing your book, paintings or getting into a state where you’re putting out one creative piece of work out onto the universe every day.

 It’s become easy to share your creativity.
 Take a photo of what you’ve made and send it to some friends.

 As Seth Godin says, if you’ve finished a novel and are looking for a publisher, well try this out first.

 Send the novel to ten people whose tastes you trust.
 Get them to read it.
 If they come back to you saying they liked it so much that they shared it with their friends, then you know you’re onto something.
-If that doesn’t happen.
-Back to the drawing board, my friend.
+If that doesn’t happen, get back to the drawing board.

 Write another novel.